Rescan (Storage Discovery) Process

 - Creating storage snapshot clones.

-Note: For storage systems, that can export snapshots directly to a proxy, clones are not created.
+If a storage system can export snapshots directly to a proxy, snapshot clones are not created.

 - Exporting storage snapshot clones to the proxy.